Electives

 The program is designed to equip experienced and inexperienced talent with new skills and new contacts to make them more successful global business leaders armed with the knowledge and expertise to meet the challenges of the economic pressures, technological advances, and globalization that have dramatically reshaped the legal market (and that will continue to do so in the years to come).

-Participants will attend a 3 day in-person experiential learning event, the “LWOW Sprint”, focused on innovation, collaboration, and transformation in March 2024 at IE University in Madrid, Spain.
+Participants will attend a 3 day in-person experiential learning event, the “LWOW Sprint”, focused on innovation, collaboration, and transformation in March 2025.
 During the 6-7 weeks leading up to Sprint, students attend a series of interactive training modules (delivered both asynchronously and synchronously) covering key steps of the 3-4-5 Method of Innovation™ (e.g., problem finding and refinement, consumer storytelling, and prototyping and solution ideation).
 Participation and completion of these modules are mandatory so that students arrive at Sprint with an understanding of the concepts that will be explored over the 3 days and are ready to work alongside experienced law and business professionals to make the most of this opportunity.

 Read about LWOW 2023